-Fiber optic pool lights need to use a fan to dissipate heat, making them more complex and larger in size.
+The light box structure of fiber optic pool lights requires the use of a fan to dissipate heat, making the structure more complex and larger.

-Fiber optic pool lights require the pool environment to generate light, which is then directed through the fiber optic to illuminate the pool.
-There are many losses from the time the light is generated to the time it is used for lighting.
+Fiber optic pool lights have a low light energy utilization of the light box structure, with many losses from the time the light is generated to the time it is used for illumination.

 Most solar pool lights also use LEDs as the light source.
 The difference with ordinary LED lights is that they are connected to solar cells that can absorb solar energy and store it to power the LED lights.

 More energy efficient

 Absorbing solar energy to emit light?
 That just sounds cool!
 In areas with plenty of sunshine, using solar energy pool lights will save you more money on your electricity bill.